 Prosody in reading refers to the tune and rhythm the reader uses as he or she reads.
 As an adult reads aloud, he or she is modelling for the listening child how reading sounds.
 This may seem like a small thing but it's important.
 We learn how to do something by observing someone who does it well and this gives us something to copy and aim for.

 This happened a lot with my own children and with my nephews when they were small.
-The best story I have concerns my son, James, who was two when he pointed to and read the word "James" on his cot blanket (the brand was St James).
+The best story I have concerns my son, James, who was two when he pointed to and identified (read?) the word James on his cot blanket (the brand was St James).

 Center, Y. (2005).
 Beginning Reading.
 Sydney: Allen & Unwin.